 When you’re in your 20s, staying on top of your money situation may not be a priority, but it’s nothing to play around with.
 The things you do right (or wrong) now can follow you well into your 30s and 40s.
-We’ve got some year-end financial advice for millennials who want to get 2015 started off right.
+We’ve got some financial advice for millennials who want to get on the right track .

 Check your retirement contributions